What is Reflexology?

 Your first treatment will include a health review, discussing any relevant issues to tailor your session to your exact needs.

-Once this has been done it is time to lie back in my warm chair and let your feet do the talking.
+Once this has been done it is time to lie back on my fully adjustable treatment couch and let your feet do the talking.
 Reflexology should always be enjoyed in a relaxed and comfortable setting to make the most of a session.

 What Techniques Does a Reflexologist Use?